Skip to main content

 How Does the EEOC Reconcile Incentive Limits?

 Historically, the EEOC’s position on incentive limits has been a source of significant legal uncertainty.
-In 2016, the agency issued regulations that attempted to harmonize with the ACA by adopting the 30% incentive limit for are part of a group health plan.
+In 2016, the agency issued regulations that attempted to harmonize with the ACA by adopting the 30% incentive limit for wellness programs that are part of a group health plan.
 However, a 2017 court decision in AARP v.

 EEOC vacated these incentive provisions, finding that the EEOC had not provided sufficient justification for why a 30% incentive level did not render a program involuntary.
 This judicial action removed the “safe harbor” and returned employers to a state of ambiguity.